 We do not collect personal data from children under the age of 18.

 10. Changes to the terms of this Privacy Notice

 TAL will occasionally make changes and corrections to this Privacy Notice.
 If we believe that the changes are material, we’ll let you know by doing one (or more) of the following: (1) posting the changes on this site, or (2) sending you an email or message about the changes.
 We will also give you the opportunity to consent to these material changes.
 Changes will be effective upon the posting of the changes and your acceptance of the changes, which may be through your continued use of the site after the changes take effect.

 TAL will retain your information only for as long as is necessary for the purposes set out in this Notice.
 TAL will retain and use your information to the extent necessary to comply with our legal obligations (for example, if we are required to retain your information to comply with applicable tax/revenue laws), resolve disputes, and enforce our agreements and in any case for no longer than ten years.
 We also retain log files for internal analysis purposes.
 These log files are generally retained for a short period of time, except where they are used for website security, to improve website functionality, or we are legally obligated to retain them for longer time periods.

 12. How to contact TAL

-The data controller responsible for your personal information for the purposes of the applicable European Union data protection law is:
+The data controller responsible for your personal information for the purposes of the applicable UK data protection law is: